solaranamnesis/karl-von-haidinger/on-phenomena-light-heat-sound-meteorites/full-text-english.md

 # On the Phenomena of Light, Heat, and Sound accompanying the fall of Meteorites.

 ## By W. Ritter v.
 Haidinger, For.
 Mem.
-R. S. &c.
-Received October 6, 1868.
+R. S. _etc._ Received October 6, 1868.

 A particular incident caused me to return to some portions of my earlier studies in regard to meteors and meteorites.